wenzstev/personal-site/_posts/2020-12-12-How-To-Deploy-Simple-Mern.md

 npm install express cors nodemon
 {% endhighlight %}

 With the setup out of the way, let's code our backend!
-It's extremely simple, and will take about two minutes:
+It's extremely simple, and will take about a minute:

 {% highlight javascript %}
 const express = require('express')